vivisect/vivisect/docs/vivisect/remote.rst

     python3 -m vivisect.remote.server </path/to/directory>

-Which will then spawn a serverand print out the port that other users can connect to in order to pull down one (or more) of the workspaces.
+Which will then spawn a server and print out the port that other users can connect to in order to pull down one (or more) of the workspaces.
 And as events are added, by either the server or the client, those events will populate to the other end of the pipe.